-OracleConnection getConnection()

-If you do not supply the user name and password, then the default user name and password used for the creation of the connection pool are used while creating the connection objects.

-OracleConnection getConnection(String user, String password)
+- OracleConnection getConnection() - If you do not supply the user name and password, then the default user name and password used for the creation of the connection pool are used while creating the connection objects. - OracleConnection getConnection(String user, String password)

-Get a logical connection identified with the specified user name and password, which can be different from that used for pool creation.
+If you this method, you will get a logical connection identified with the specified user name and password, which can be different from that used for pool creation.